t4qjXH8N/ioBroker.google-sharedlocations/README.md

 The adapter can receive and process a bunch of messages, please have a look at main.js for details.

 ## Usage
+Because the adapter won't retreive any information about the user logged in, it is advised to create a new user dedicated for ioBroker.

+### General setup
+1. Create a new Google account for iobroker.
+I will call it "iobroker-Google-Account" later in the document.
+2. Log in with different Google accounts on all smartphones that should be tracked and start location sharing in Google Maps App.
+3. Open a "private browsing" window in your Web browser and log into google.com/maps with your iobroker-Google-Account.
+You should now see a bunch of people with their locations on the map.
+4. Copy the Cookie as described [below](#login).
+5. Close the window, do **not** log out of the session!

+### Login
 Currently login via the adapter is not possible.
 In future versions the adapter might create a proxy server and you'll have to login via the browser once, similar to the alexa2 adapter.
 But currently you'll have to enter the cookie in the configuration page manually in order to login.
 For this, do the following:
-1. Log out of your google account
+1. Open a private browsing window (if not done already)
-2. Log in to google.com/maps (.com is important!) with the account used for ioBroker
+2. Log in to google.com/maps (.com is important!) with your ioBroker-Google-Account (if not done already)
 3. Open Developer Tools of your browser (ctrl+shift+I)
 4. Navigate to network analysis
 5. select any successful (Status = 200) GET (method) Request from google.com (Host column) (if the window is empty, hit F5 in the browser)